 This folk tale grows more ludicrous when you take into account the events that occurred aboard the Finland.
 “The American athletes weren’t necessarily men of leisure or from upper-class backgrounds,” Lenhart notes.
 The American Olympic team was comprised of three Native Americans, an African-American sprinter, some policemen, mechanics, clerks, and several Hawaiian swimmers.
 “I am sure some of them were men of means, but most of them were working-class guys.
 So part of their training when they were onboard the ship en route to Sweden was a sort of etiquette course.
 Thorpe knew what to say and how to act.”

 The premier college athletes of that era played minor league baseball in the summer, to keep out of trouble, stay in decent shape, and earn a little spending money.
-At the time, baseball and boxing were about the only sports in which you could earn a paycheck.
+According to http://www.sportzbits.com/best-mma-gloves, at the time, baseball and boxing were about the only sports in which you could earn a paycheck.
 As a college athlete, as long as you didn’t use your real name, you could come back to school the next year and compete as an amateur.

 Although Thorpe would publicly deny any understanding of the rules governing amateur status, it was clear that he and many others were routinely being paid to play summer-league baseball.
 The reporting of this fact would ultimately be the undoing of Thorpe’s amateur career and would leave him stripped of his Olympic medals, his accomplishments stricken from record.
 It would be a public humiliation that would not be rectified until many years after Thorpe’s death.